for

 • (unstressed) enPR: fər

-• (Received Pronunciation, General Australian) IPA(key): /fə/
+• (Received Pronunciation, General Australian) IPA(key): /fə(ɹ)/

-• (General American, Canada) IPA(key): /fəɹ/, /fə/
+• (General American, Canada) IPA(key): /fɚ/, /fə/

 • (New Zealand) IPA(key): /fɘ(ɹ)/

-• Homophones: fore (with horse-hoarse merger), four (with horse-hoarse merger)
+• Homophones: fore, four (horsehoarse merger)

 Conjunction